-March 6, 2019 – The Radio Television News Directors Foundation of Canada is pleased to announce the addition of a new national scholarship.
+March 6, 2019 – The Radio-Television Digital News Foundation of Canada is pleased to announce the addition of a new national scholarship.

 This award is for a student who is registered full time in their third or final year in a recognized journalism program in Canada.